IMH 74:4, 324-25

 project to make a chart identifying the people that dot the journal.
 There are enough people listed in the journal, that you could

-assign each student in your class to "be" one of the people listed.
+your class to "be" one of the people listed.
 Furthermore, researching old plat maps, cemetery records, newspaper

 obituaries to discover more about their person, could be an enticing "extra credit" project.
 Several of the men listed were Civil War